 The fine print for a critical illness rider will include a plethora of exclusions for which it will not pay.
-Some related directly to the critical illnesses the protection covers.
+Some exclusions relate directly to the critical illnesses the protection covers.

-Military activity during peacetime may also make the list.
-The existence of these exclusions doesn’t mean the insured cannot participate in these activities.
-Rather, it won’t cover a critical illness which occurs as a result of any of them.
+Military activity during peacetime may also make the exclusions list.
+The existence of these exclusions doesn’t mean the insured cannot participate in these activities, though.

 Rather, any critical illnesses occurring as a direct result of any of them will not be covered.